microsoft/ProphetNet/GLGE_baselines/README.md

 - install [file2rouge](https://github.com/pltrdy/files2rouge)

 We also provide a docker image which contains the evaluation dependency.
+`docker pull yuyan2do/glge:latest`
-`docker run -it adsbrainwestus2.azurecr.io/glge /bin/bash`
+`docker run -it yuyan2do/glge:latest /bin/bash`

 ### Data Preparation
 Download the datasets from [link](https://microsoft.github.io/glge/) and move them to the `data/` folder.